Police: 2 Cobb Sheriff's deputies killed Thursday night while serving warrant - NewsBreak

 Two Cobb County sheriff’s deputies died in the line of duty Thursday night while serving a warrant, a Cobb County Sheriff’s Office spokesperson said.

-"Cobb County Sheriff’s SWAT and FAST teams are at the scene.
-The suspect is barricaded," the spokesperson said in a statement around 9 p.m.
+“Cobb County Sheriff’s SWAT and FAST teams are at the scene.
+The suspect is barricaded,” the spokesperson said in a statement.

 Additional information, including the names of the deputies who were killed, will be released “as it becomes available,” the spokesperson said.

-The Georgia Bureau of Investigation has been asked to investigate the shooting, and GBI units were en route to the scene, GBI Director Mike Register said around 9:20 p.m.
+The Georgia Bureau of Investigation has been asked to investigate the shooting, and GBI units are en route to the scene, GBI Director Mike Register said.

-Police agencies and officials from across Cobb expressed their condolences Thursday night, praying for the deputies and their families.

 This is a developing story.
 Return for updates.